khanhnp-htj/zigtask-test/README.md

 The application has been optimized for production deployment.
 In development, React.StrictMode was causing duplicate function calls leading to duplicate task creation.
 This has been resolved by removing React.StrictMode.

 ### Performance Optimizations
-- **Lightweight Architecture**: WebSocket functionality was removed to eliminate complexity and improve reliability
+- **Lightweight Architecture**: WebSocket functionality was removed from all applications (web, mobile, backend) to eliminate complexity and improve reliability
 - **Efficient State Management**: Zustand provides lightweight and fast state updates
-- **Optimized API Calls**: RESTful architecture ensures predictable and reliable data operations
+- **Optimized API Calls**: RESTful architecture ensures predictable and reliable data operations across all platforms

 ## 🤝 Contributing